smmu94/mobile-phone-catalog-app/README.md

 - **Phone List View**: Displays a grid of phone cards showing the image, name, brand, and base price of each phone.
 Users can filter the phones by name or brand using a real-time search bar.
 - **Phone Detail View**: Shows detailed information for each selected phone, including dynamic image selection, color, storage options, price updates, and technical specifications.
 Users can add the phone to the cart.
 - **Shopping Cart View**: Displays the phones added to the cart with their image, name, specifications, and price.
 Users can remove items from the cart and view the total cost.
+- **Checkout Integration**: Secure Stripe checkout flow that creates a payment session for the selected products and redirects users to the payment page.

 ## Tech Stack